frankcollins3/pseudo_sudo/README.md

 # pseudo_sudo
-C program: shorthand expressions that executed sets of terminal commands using system()
+C program: shorthand expressions that execute sets of terminal commands using system()